jbpratt/aws-s3-defensive-squatting/README.md

 ```

 ## Tips:
-Running this script will attempt to create 60 buckets in the same account.
+Running this script will attempt to create 60 buckets in the same account, running with the `-h` flag will create 600.
 AWS S3 has a 100 bucket soft limit on all accounts by default.
 If you need additional buckets, you can increase your bucket limit by submitting a service limit increase.
 For information about how to increase your bucket limit, go to AWS Service Limits in the AWS General Reference.

 https://github.com/owasp-cloud-security/owasp-cloud-security/issues/34